XavierGeerinck/TodoListFluxReactHapi/Article1-BasicComponentStructure.md

 ## 5. The folder structure
 Creating the folder structure is the backbone of our application, it should be dynamic to grow over time, but not to dynamic so that we can actually understand it.
 While creating a private project for myself I found out over time that the following directory structure is a basic one where I can work with.
+Keep in mind that there might be several things that you will not understand yet.
+Do not worry, these things will all be explained in the following parts.
+We just define the folder structure here to be able to have the architecture set up already.

 > Please note that this folder structure is purely personall, you can change this to your likings but I myself found it to be working well.